- Fee assured

 - Inflammatory bowel disease

-Dr Hayee is a Consultant Gastroenterologist and Physician at King's College Hospital.
-He trained at GKT Medical School, graduating in 1999, and was awarded MRCP in 2002.
-His PhD thesis, awarded in 2010, examined the role of innate immunity and neutrophil function in Crohn's disease.
+Dr Hayee is a Consultant Gastroenterologist at King's College Hospital and has been Clinical Lead for the department since 2015.
+He trained at Guy’s Hospital (GKT Medical School), graduating in 1999, and was appointed a Fellow of the Royal College of Physicians in 2015.
+His PhD, awarded in 2010, examined the role of innate immunity and neutrophil function in Crohn's disease.

-Dr Hayee is a member of the British Society of Gastroenterology, the American Gastroenterological Association, the European Crohn's and Colitis Organisation and the European Society for Gastrointenstinal Endoscopy.
+Dr Hayee is a member of the British Society of Gastroenterology (for whom he serves as a member of the IBD section committee), the American Gastroenterological Association, the European Crohn's and Colitis Organisation, the American and European Societies for Gastrointestinal Endoscopy and the Association for Bariatric Endoscopy.

 Areas of interest

-Achalasia and POEM; Bowel cancer screening; Crohn’s disease; ulcerative colitis; colonoscopy; gastroscopy; endoscopy; enteroscopy; indigestion; reflux; dyspepsia; large polyp removal (EMR); chronic constipation; irritable bowel syndrome; bloating; diarrhoea; abdominal pain; general Gastroenterology; Endobarrier
+Achalasia and per-oral endoscopic myotomy (POEM); bariatric endoscopy; Bowel cancer screening; Crohn’s disease; ulcerative colitis; colonoscopy; gastroscopy; endoscopy; enteroscopy; indigestion; reflux; gastroparesis; Fractyl DMR; dyspepsia; large polyp removal (EMR and ESD); chronic constipation; irritable bowel syndrome; bloating; diarrhoea; abdominal pain; general Gastroenterology

 Current NHS consultant posts held

 Endoscopic imaging and treatment

 POEM for gastroparesis